k8ssandra/k8ssandra-terraform/aws/README.md

 # K8ssandra AWS Terraform Module

 ## What is Elastic Kubernetes Service(EKS)?
-[Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) is a managed kubernetes service on AWS, it gives user flexibility to run and scale kubernetes applications in the AWS cloud.
+[Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) is a managed Kubernetes service on AWS, it gives user flexibility to run and scale Kubernetes applications in the AWS cloud.

 ## Terraform Resources created